WordPress Plugin: User Switching

 A user needs the edit_users capability in order to switch user accounts.
 By default only Administrators have this capability, and with Multisite enabled only Super Admins have this capability.

-Are any hooks called when users switch accounts?
+Are any plugin hooks called when users switch accounts?

 Yes.
 When a user switches to another account, the switch_to_user hook is called with the new and old user IDs passed as parameters.